Bennyyoung/Forkhive/src/pages/services/artificial-intelligence.md

 featured: true
 draft: false
 ---

-Our AI Team focuses on writing algorithms and leveraging on existing one to maximise human efficiency in business and home at large
+Our AI team specializes in crafting algorithms and harnessing existing ones to optimize human efficiency in both business and household contexts.